What is Biomass?

 Biomass (sometimes called Boiler Fuel) is an energy source derived from renewable and sustainable organic materials to create electricity or other forms of power.
 It is typically plant-based but also includes agricultural and municipal wastes.

-Using wood for fire is widely used world-wide and is the most common source of biomass energy today.
+Using wood for fire is the most common source of biomass energy today and is employed worldwide.

 Biomass fuels include:

 - wood from scrap lumber, forest debris, and other waste wood streams

 - crops such as corn, sugarcane, bamboo, sorghum, grasses and small trees

 Biomass is either converted to various types of biofuel or used directly by burning.
 Burning creates heat and produces steam which turns a turbine generating electricity.
 Emissions are typically less than when using fossil fuels.

 Peterson horizontal grinders and drum chippers are highly productive machines for creating biomass.
 Our machines will typically arrive on site after a logging crew has pulled out the merchantable lumber, and will clean up the residual piles of tops, loose limbs, and stumps, processing the green waste into energy chips or hog fuel.